ElliotB256/beach/readme.md

 You are a beach cleaning robot.
 Pick up litter from the beach, and put it in the bin.
 Use the spade to dig up buried items.
 Beware of the crabs!

+This project was made for the [Isolation Game Jam](https://itch.io/jam/isolation-game-jam), with the theme _Clean_.

 ## Controls

 * WASD: Movement